cybertraining-dsc/reu2022/project/rivanna.md

 For security reasons we suggest never saving the password within the browser autofill.

-After logging in, you will receive an email through your UVA email inbox to create an account on Rivanna.
+After logging in at <https://rivanna-portal.hpc.virginia.edu/>, you will receive an email through your UVA email inbox to create an account on Rivanna.
 Once completing the sign-up process, it will take around 1 hour for your account creation to be finalized.

 If connecting through SSH, then a VPN is required.
 Follow the